 This article is a guest post by Sam Vander Wielen

-Have you ever thought you’d get to self-care later after you finished 1 more project, blog post, book, launch, etc.?
+Have you ever thought you’d get to self-care later after you finished one more project, blog post, book, launch, etc.?
 I know I have!
-But I learned the hard way self-care should ideally be incorporated along the way, not once you’ve already broken down.
+But I learned the hard way self-care needs to be incorporated along the way, not once you’re burnt out and exhausted.

 As an entrepreneur, it’s vital you incorporate self-care into your daily routine, whether you have 5 minutes or 5 hours.
 You might be thinking, “That sounds great!
-But I really, really need to build my business right now.
+But I really need to build my business right now.
 I’ll get to self-care later!”
-Today we’re chatting about how practicing self-care as you build your business can actually make you a more successful coach and business woman and help you avoid the dreaded entrepreneur-burnout.
+Today we’re chatting about how practicing self-care as you build your business can actually make you a more successful coach and help you avoid the dreaded entrepreneurial burnout.

-So what do I mean when I talk about self-care?
+So what do I mean when I talk about self-care for entrepreneurs?
 Self-care isn’t always about lighting candles and practicing meditation.
 It can be!
-But it doesn’t have to.
+But it doesn’t have to be.
 There are so many things you can do to incorporate self-care into your daily routine.
 Yet we all have such different needs and goals.